Congratulations 2026-2027 Board of Governors!

 C. The Parliamentarian and the President decide which voting issues need to be conducted by secret ballot, and oversees the counting of those ballots, and thus determines the outcome of the vote.

-D. In the case of an email vote, the Parliamentarian initiates and oversees the vote and coordinates with the Secretary to ensure an appropriate recording is maintained.
+D. In the case of a social media or email vote, the Parliamentarian initiates and oversees the vote and coordinates with the Secretary to ensure an appropriate recording is maintained.

-E. For decisions votes upon at Special Meetings to be binding upon general membership, or otherwise valid, at least seventy-five percent (75%) of the general membership must be personally notified at least five (5) days prior to the meeting through normal venues of notification, such as MSC website/social media, text, email, etc.
+E. For decisions voted upon at any general membership meetings to be binding, or otherwise valid, at least seventy-five percent (75%) of the general membership must be personally notified at least five (5) days prior to the meeting through normal venues of notification, such as MSC website/social media, text, email, etc.

 SECTION 4: VOTES AT EXECUTIVE BOARD AND BOARD OF GOVERNORS MEETINGS